How’s your filing system?

 - Be mindful of how you destroy the information that’s been scanned and filed electronically.
 Some information may need to be shredded.

 - Test your filing system.
 Make sure you can find everything easily and that it makes sense.

 - Train your staff.
 Explain how the filing system works and the importance of following the system.

 - For electronic filing systems, ensure you have a good backup in place.

 - Archive information annually around the financial year.
 This is extra important for paper filing systems due to the space they take up.
 Electronic files can be archived by creating a folder for the year, and moving all the existing folders for that year into the annual folder.
 Then start again with folders for the near year so all the current year months are viewable.
-For example:

 A final word on filing …